 - Basic Private Hospital Cover - excludes or restricts one or more of the following: Cardiac and cardiac related services, Non-cosmetic plastic surgery, Rehabilitation, Psychiatric services, Palliative care;

-- Public Hospital Cover - covers default benefits for treatment in public hospital only.
+- Public Hospital Cover - covers minimum benefits for treatment in public hospital only.
 Public hospital waiting lists still apply.

 The classifications do not take into account hospital treatment for which Medicare pays no benefit (e.g. most cosmetic surgery or other services with are not listed on standard information statements); and do not take into account whether a policy includes an Excess and/or Co-payment or benefit limitation period.